agile-rails/agile-rails/README.md

 Step 5: Create additional logic in Controls File (if required)<br>
 Step 6: Include in application menu<br>

-Most of the time, you will end up with 3 source files.
+Most of the time, you will end up with just 3 source files.

-<b>Migration:</b>Rails uses migrations to make changes to the database
+<b>1.
+Migration file:</b> Rails uses migrations to make changes to the database
 schema, such as creating tables or altering columns.

 An example of migration file.